 Try not to keep your dog in training mode for a full hour, as a tired or distracted pup won’t learn as well.
 If your dog seems to lose focus or switch off, stop and take a training break for at least a few minutes.

 Equip yourself with dog treats that your pet perceives as high value.
 You’ll also need to train your pup to respond to commands such as ‘stay,’ ‘come,’ or ‘leave it,’ for example.
 It‘s helpful to make sure that your dog follows these consistently before attempting boundary training.

 The three boundary methods that follow have the same basic structure, but each version adds a bit more technique and reinforcement to accommodate dogs that may perform better with slower learning or more support.
-Try the first method if your pup has shown that it responds quickly to training.
+Try the first method if your dog responds quickly to training.

 The Basic Boundary Method